Capillary/api-documentation/source/includes/_userGroup.md

 Code | Description
 ---- | -----------
+93001 | Group name cannot be empty.
-93002 | Invalid user id
+93002 | Invalid user id {x}.
-93003 | The specified user id is already associated with a group 93004 | Invalid user group id
+93003 | User {x} is already associated with a group.
+Where `x` is the group ID.
+93004 | Invalid group id {x}.
+Where `x` is the group ID.
+93005 | User {y} is not secondary member of the group {y}.
+Where `y` is the user ID and `x` is the group ID.
+93006 | Failed to remove the user {y} from group {x}.
+Where `y` is the user ID and `x` is the group ID.
+93007 | UserId should not be empty.
+93008 | Validation code should not be empty.
+93009 | Group Name {x} is already taken.
+Where `x` is the group ID.
+93010 | Group ID should not be empty.
+93011 | Unable to add member to the group.
+93012 | Group size has reached maximum limit.
-93013 | Invalid userId specified
+93013 | Invalid userId specified  {y}.
+Where `y` is the user ID.
-93014 | The specified user id is not part of the group
+93014 | User {y} is not part of the group.
+Where `y` is the user ID.
+93015 | Primary user cannot be changed.
+93016 | User group feature is disabled.